DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 ## What you need to know
 * Course will be held on 10 Fridays, with different topics per day
-* We plan to have 7 obligatory session and 3 that can be selected from a larger list
 * Lectures in the morning, afternoon practicals with cases focused on Radboudumc practice
 * Program for the 10 Fridays will be held at JADS in Den Bosch
 * In addition there will be 4 project days, also on Fridays, in the Radboudumc where you will work in a team on a Radboudumc project